top of page

 Questions about VAT or import costs?

-At Waltana, we work with clients from the USA, UK, EU, Asia, and the Middle East every day.
+We work with clients from the USA, UK, EU, Asia, and the Middle East.
 We can help you estimate your total landed cost and assist with the correct documents for customs.

 Comments